-Macaron recipe very slightly adapted from the book, "Secrets of Macarons".
+This macaron recipe is very slightly adapted from the book, "Secrets of Macarons".
 (José Maréchal).
 The method for making them is a compilation of tips and tricks I have learned from Erin at cloudykitchen, Stella at seriouseats and Natalie at loveandmacarons.